tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Fitness requirements</td>
-			<td>Data are fit for the Use Case bdq:Alien-Species when occurrence records can be reliably interpreted for alien-species management: the organism identity is usable, occurrence semantics are usable and standardizable, and establishment context (e.g., establishment means, degree of establishment, pathway) is present and standardizable so that interpretation of alien-status is comparable across records and datasets.  <ul><li>Organism identity is usable: Taxon/scientific name terms (e.g., dwc:scientificName, related dwc:Taxon terms, and identifiers where provided) are present, sufficiently resolvable and consistent.  </li><li>Occurrence semantics are usable: dwc:occurrenceStatus is present, valid and  standardizable so records can be interpreted consistently for alien-species analyses and workflows.  </li><li>Alien-species context is usable: Alien-species related terms (e.g., dwc:establishmentMeans, dwc:degreeOfEstablishment, dwc:pathway) are present where expected, valid and standardizable against an appropriate authority so records are comparable.  </li><li>Core record typing supports interpretation: Values such as dwc:basisOfRecord and dc:type are present, valid and standardizable so record meaning is consistent in downstream use.  </li></ul> </td>
+			<td>Data are fit for the Use Case bdqval:Alien-Species when occurrence records can be reliably interpreted for alien-species management: the organism identity is usable, occurrence semantics are usable and standardizable, and establishment context (e.g., establishment means, degree of establishment, pathway) is present and standardizable so that interpretation of alien-status is comparable across records and datasets.  <ul><li>Organism identity is usable: Taxon/scientific name terms (e.g., dwc:scientificName, related dwc:Taxon terms, and identifiers where provided) are present, sufficiently resolvable and consistent.  </li><li>Occurrence semantics are usable: dwc:occurrenceStatus is present, valid and  standardizable so records can be interpreted consistently for alien-species analyses and workflows.  </li><li>Alien-species context is usable: Alien-species related terms (e.g., dwc:establishmentMeans, dwc:degreeOfEstablishment, dwc:pathway) are present where expected, valid and standardizable against an appropriate authority so records are comparable.  </li><li>Core record typing supports interpretation: Values such as dwc:basisOfRecord and dc:type are present, valid and standardizable so record meaning is consistent in downstream use.  </li></ul> </td>
 		</tr>
 		<tr>
 			<td>Status</td>